HERA-Team/hera_opm/README.md

 memory requirements, for systems that support resource management.
 3. Use the provided `build_makeflow_from_config.py` script to build a `makeflow` instruction file that specifies the pipeline tasks applied to the data files.
-4. Use the provided `launch_makeflow_cluster.py` or `launch_makeflow_local.py`
-to execute the pipeline in either a cluster/batch schedule environment, or on a local machine, respectively.
+4. Use the provided `makeflow_nrao.sh` or `makeflow_local.sh` to execute the pipeline in either the NRAO batch scheduler environment, or on a local machine, respectively.
 5. (Optional) Use the provided `clean_up_makeflow.py` to clean up the work directory for makeflow.
 This will remove the wrapper scripts and output files, and generate a single log file for all jobs in the makeflow.